 Step 1: In the home screen of the app, press the “Buy” button at the lower end of the screen.

 Step 2: You’ll be prompted to pick your country of residence.
 Upon doing so, you’ll be presented by a few different options of how you could pay for your new crypto coins.
 Examples include a bank transfer, credit and debit cards, and cash payments.

 Step 3: Choosing a payment method will also automatically decide the middleman that will participate in your transaction.
-In my case, upon choosing to purchase ETH via a credit/debit card, that middle man is Simplex.
+In my case, upon choosing to purchase ETH via a credit/debit card, that middleman is Simplex.
 After a few confirmations, you’ll be asked to choose a destination wallet, and enter the amount of crypto coins that you want to purchase.

 Step 4: Upon double-checking everything, you’ll be then redirected to Simplex, where you’ll have to enter all of your payment details.
-Once that’s settled, and you’ve made the payment, you’re done - all that’s left is to await for your new crypto coins to arrive at your wallet!
+Once that’s settled, and you’ve made the payment, you’re done - all that’s left is to await for your new crypto coins to arrive in your wallet!